atecon/fdensity/src/fdensity_help.md

 The returned bundle has the same keys as the option bundle, plus

-- `err`: an error code
+- `err`: an error code which is 0 in case of no error, otherwise 1.
-- `kept`: a vector holding the distinct values of the factors (from input series `f`) actually used for computing the densities
+- `kept`: a vector holding the distinct values of the factors (from input series `f`) actually used for computing the densities.
+(Others may have been skipped due to insufficient number of observations.)
 - `f`: a matrix with `p+1` columns.
 The first `p` columns hold the estimated density or densities at each of these points and the `p+1`-th column holds a set of evenly spaced abscissae.